sudoTinaW/sudotinaw.github.io/_posts/2020-08-04-binary-tree.md

 Analysis:

-top-down:
+Traversal:

-Traverse all nodes until the target level.
-If the node is in the target level, add its value to the final sum result.
+Check a node whether it is in the target level, if yes, we will add the node's value to the final sum result.
+Do the same operations for nodes on the left and right subtree.

 ```java
 int sum;